 [2015] The Dark Anim, (5', 23'').
 A description of the serotoninergic synapse, and its activity in the healthy and depressed states.
 With subtitles in English, French and Italian.

 [2012] TSH receptor on Red Blood cells, 2011 (3', 48'').
-Thyrotropin is a hormone that elicit response from thyroid gland.
+Thyrotropin is a hormone that elicits a response from the thyroid gland.
 However, its receptor is also found on the surface of red blood cells.
 After binding, the dimeric receptor splits into two subunits, each of which leaves the lipid raft to associate with other proteins of the cellular surface.

 [2010] PROTEIN EXPRESSIONS - Study N.3 (5', 01'').
 The video, also produced in 3D, is the final one in a series of tests in the development of BioBlender.
 It shows several moments of cellular life, from the surface to the cytoplasm and back to cell periphery and out.
 Watched >70.000 times (Vimeo statistics).